-Chase has been a registered nurse for 20 years.
-During those years, she
+Chase was a registered nurse for twenty years.
+During those years she

 wrote articles for professional journals and a thesis, but eventually,